 Well, the precise implications will depend on your personal circumstances.

-But if you have a full time job and have been offered some work on the side or you don’t have a job but are thinking about accepting a small job to get back into work, here is some helpful advice that may help you understand the tax implication of cash in hand work.
+But if you have a full-time job and have been offered some work on the side or you don’t have a job but are thinking about accepting a small job to get back into work, here’s some advice that may help you understand the tax implication of cash in hand work.

 Does HMRC Need to Know about Cash in Hand Work?